Did you know that three of the most successful entrepreneurs in the world identify as introverts?

 We invested very little financially into the business, to begin with.
 I went off to Officeworks with my husband and spent $200 on an inkjet printer and some paper.
 I worked on my living room floor and then on a tiny desk in the kitchen.
 Since then, we’ve slowly upgraded and researched to find the best paper on the market, and we now run two commercial printers in a dedicated office in our house.
 I’m very lucky that we print everything in-house to order, so we can test new products and if they aren’t popular, we just remove them from the website.

-Sasha Weekes started Timber Grove Studios, which started as a side hustle and sells wooden decorations.
-They are now making $6,000 revenue/mo.
+Sasha Weekes started Timber Grove Studios, which started as a side hustle and sells minimalist, unique wooden decor.
+They are now making $6,500 revenue/mo.

 My answer to this question is probably different than most on Starter Story because I’m a smaller scale maker and almost everything is still done internally, which I still take pride in.